iuri-pdista/Black-Horse/README.md

 ## And <b> Five </b> TADA :tada: :tada: ENJOY, you've virused your target!

-## Future features
+## Future features:

 ### The malware is still in development and I intend to continuously updating it until reaches the expected point and features.
 Some features I want to futurely implement, are:

+- Another script to really steal the datas, sending them to some computer through server conection
 - Windows OS suport
 - Suport to the more than one file mode
 - Robustness
 - Versability